Hamza417/Positional/README.md

 ## Road Map
   * Add a custom date mode along with specified coordinates
-  * Add a timeline view for moon dates upto a few years in the future and past
+  * Add a timeline view for moon dates up to a few years in the future and past
   * Add a 3D solar data model for visual representation
   * Solar and Lunar Eclipse dates